-Discussion in 'Health News and Research unrelated to ME/CFS' started by Andy, May 5, 2018.
+Discussion in 'Other health news and research' started by Andy, May 5, 2018.

 Now where does Crawley get her funding from?

 What will Bristol do when asked to actually record the so-called harassment they keep no records of?

 I was actually thinking of Crawley's bullying and/or harassing behaviour that we've seen from her towards patients.
 See parts of http://me-pedia.org/wiki/Esther_Crawley#Controversies_and_Criticism